kris-brown/kbkb/README.md

   - Optionally include a description of the context of the link
 - Metadata parsing (file named `0` in a given folder)
     - Specify title, unique identifier, and tag.
-    - Tags like "Def" / "Exercise" used to color the section
 - Different interconvertable representations of the KB
   1. Directories of TeX files (good for writing long form)
   2. Normalized database (good for editing connections)